thistehneisen/tobook/README.md

 - Create a new DB in your localhost
 - Import the DB dump: `db/dev_dump.sql`
 - Create local `config.php` and configure to match your localhost settings:
 `cp config.php.tpl config.php`
 - Create local config for Appointment Scheduler:
 `php runner config yourlocaldomain.loc`
+- Donwload and install `composer` https://getcomposer.org/download/
+- Install all packages in localhost:
+`composer install`
 - Start hacking (or messing)!